Ecuador & Peru Community & Culture Experience

 Location: 200 km (5 hours drive) from Arequipa Airport

-Accommodation: Traditional buildings & tents with comfy mattresses & bedding (including thick blankets!).
+Accommodation: Rooms within a converted building with comfy mattresses & bedding (including thick blankets!).
 Flushing toilets, cold showers & sinks

 Power: Mains electricity.
 US standard plug / European round 2-pin plug